Senator Adam Schiff on How the Trump Administration Targets Its Opponents

 preserving effort to impeach a president who is abusing his power and then hold him accountable through the January 6th Committee.
 This is the same fight, but now it is very much a defensive battle.

-And now he has new tools to abuse, including the Justice Department, but it is the same fight.
-Aaron Powell, he talks a lot about Russia, Russia, Russia, hoax, hoax, hoax.
+And now he has new tools to abuse, including the Justice Department.
+But it is the same fight.

+He talks a lot about Russia, Russia, Russia, hoax, hoax, hoax.
 Did you get anything wrong about that?

 Robert Mueller, yeah.

-Robert Mueller, I said throughout the investigation, this was very possible, that he could not prove the crime of conspiracy beyond a reasonable doubt.
+Robert Mueller, I said throughout the investigation this was very possible, that he could not prove the crime of conspiracy beyond a reasonable doubt.

-Aaron Powell, a lot of Democrats think there there was, in the rearview mirror, some overreach, legal overreach, in the attempt to bring down Donald Trump.
+Aaron Powell, a lot of Democrats think there was, in the rearview mirror, some overreach, legal overreach, in the attempt to bring down Donald Trump.

 Do any of those cases seem like overreach or ill-advised in any way?